 2.1.
-Work undertaken in 2018/19
+Work undertaken in 2019/20

-In 2018/19, the PCP undertook its statutory duties and requested to review items at its meetings that related to decisions and actions taken by the PCC for Hampshire.
-More can be found from the table below:
+In 2019/20, the PCP undertook its statutory duties and requested to review items at its meetings that related to decisions and actions taken by the PCC for Hampshire.
+More details are outlined within the table below and full details of the reports can be viewed online at https://democracy.hants.gov.uk/ieListMeetings.aspx?CommitteeId=185: